Texas barbecue pop-up finds permanent home in Lockhart

 Woman-operated Barbs B Q is set to open at 102 E. Market St. between late February and early March, according to a report from the Austin Business Journal.
 Co-owners Chuck Charnichart, Alexis Tovias and Haley Conlin, alongside investor Joanne Irizarry, have leased out the 1,350-square-foot space for multiple years.
 The location can seat about 50 customers.

 Charnichart told the ABJ her journey with barbecue began in Austin when she worked as a line director at Franklin Barbecue while going to college and trying to pay the bills.
-The 24-year-old also worked in barbecue in Oslo, Egypt, Zavala’s in Grand Prairie and the acclaimed Goldee’s in Fort Worth, before starting to organize her own barbecue pop-ups.
+The 24-year-old also worked in barbecue in Oslo, Egypt, Zavala’s in Grand Prairie, Texas, and the acclaimed Goldee’s in Fort Worth, Texas, before starting to organize her own barbecue pop-ups.

 Meanwhile, Irizarry, who has invested in food trucks, was left with $20,000 smoker for a business that never materialized.
 She put out the call among the barbecue community and was connected with pitmaster Charnichart.